 Documented policies and procedures provide proper guidelines to ensure consistency in the processing and quality control for all CHP and Fuel Cell projects.
 All applications are reviewed upon receipt to verify adherence to eligibility requirements.
 Applicant eligibility information is verified, along with all technical information in support of energy efficient measure qualification and incentive calculation.
-Applicant supplied information and program administrator performed incentive calculations are entered into the database, and files are created for all documents and ongoing project correspondence..
+Applicant supplied information and program administrator performed incentive calculations are entered into the database, and files are created for all documents and ongoing project correspondence.
+Each awarded CHP or Fuel Cell project will be inspected by the Market Manager.
+A field inspection report will be prepared and kept in the project file for record purposes.